Independence Day (1996 film): Censorship

-In Lebanon, certain Jewish- and Israel-related content in the film was censored.
+In Lebanon, certain Jewish and Israel-related content in the film was censored.
 One cut scene involved Judd Hirsch's character donning a kippah, and leading soldiers and White House officials in a Jewish prayer.
 Other removed footage showed Israeli and Arab troops working together in preparation for countering the alien invasion.
 The Lebanese Shi'a Islamist militant group Hezbollah called for Muslims to boycott the film, describing it as "propaganda for the so-called genius of the Jews and their concern for humanity."
 In response, Jewish actor Jeff Goldblum said: "I think Hezbollah has missed the point.
 The film is not about American Jews saving the world; it's about teamwork among people of different religions and nationalities to defeat a common enemy."

 Home media

 After a six-week, $30 million marketing campaign, Independence Day was released on a THX certified VHS on November 22, 1996.
-A LaserDisc release came out at roughly the same time, which included audio commentary, theatrical trailers, deleted scenes, and a bundled soundtrack CD.
-The film sold 22 million copies in North America, becoming the best selling live-action video.
+The film sold 22 million copies in North America, becoming the third best-selling live-action film on VHS.
+It was also the best-selling home video release of 1996, surpassing Toy Story.
+A LaserDisc release followed on January 22, 1997, which featured Dolby Digital.
+On July 1, 1998, an additional Special Edition LaserDisc was released, which also included audio commentary, theatrical trailers, deleted scenes, and a bundled soundtrack CD.

 The film became available on DVD on June 27, 2000, and has since been re-released in several different versions of this format with varying supplemental material, including one instance where it was packaged with a lenticular cover.
 A special edition of the film was included on the DVD as well, which features nine minutes of additional footage not seen in the original theatrical release.
 A single-disc DVD version of the film was released alongside Cast Away on May 21, 2002.
 Independence Day became available on Blu-ray in the United Kingdom on December 24, 2007, and in North America on March 11, 2008 and in Australia on March 5, 2008.
 The initial single-disc releases only feature the theatrical cut and a few extras, as per the single-disc DVDs.
-For its 2016 twentieth anniversary, the film was re-released on two-disc Blu-ray and DVD, 4K Ultra HD Blu-ray, and Digital HD.
+For its 2016 twentieth anniversary, the film was re-released on two-disc Blu-ray and DVD, Ultra HD Blu-ray, and Digital HD.
 The 20th-anniversary editions feature both the theatrical and extended versions, all the extras of the previous 2-disc DVDs and more.